zeljkoobrenovic/grounded-architecture/_posts/2022-06-12-leadership.markdown

 ### Impact

-As discussed in the [Impact](impact) section, the architect's impact should be measured as a benefit for the business.
+As discussed in the [Impact](impact) section, the architect's work should be measured as a benefit for the business.
 Architects need to ensure that what they are making profits the company.
 As an architect, you need to show the following impact traits:

 * You accomplish significant amounts of **important work**
 * You **make your colleagues better**